spring wildlife in the Aegean

 The island is justifiably famous for its birdlife, with local breeding specialities including Krüper’s Nuthatch, Cinereous Bunting and Masked Shrike.
 We have timed this holiday to catch the best of the northwards spring migration, as well as the wonderful carpets of spring flowers.

 During the week we will be visiting many parts of the island – the rolling hills, pastures and rocky landscapes of the west, and the sweet chestnut and pine woods of the southern mountains.
-We will explore the rivers, lagoons and reedbeds around Skala Kalloni, and the coastal ‘shrublands’ full of orchids and birdsong.
+We will explore the rivers, lagoons and reedbeds around Skala Kallonis, and the coastal ‘shrublands’ full of orchids and birdsong.

 Download trip report